sikaeducation/eslint-config/README.md

 };
 ```

 - Integrate this with your editor's ESLint plugin for fix-on-save.
 Neovim's is part of `nvim-lsp-config`.
-If the app is `type: "module"`, use `.eslintrc.cjs`.
+If the app is `{"type": "module"}`, use `.eslintrc.cjs`.

 ## Available Configs